fmachta/weightwatcherAI/README.md

 - Flutter (latest stable version)
 - Dart SDK
-- An OpenAI API key (for AI features)
+- A Google Gemini API key (for AI features).
+You can obtain one from [Google AI Studio](https://aistudio.google.com/app/apikey).

 ### Installation